-The East Liverpool City Health District (ELCHD) licenses and inspects The J. Burchfield Cartwright Pool in Thompson Park.
+The East Liverpool City Health District (ELCHD) licenses and inspects The J. Burchfield Cartwright Wading/Main Pool at Thompson Park.
 All public pools are inspected twice a year.
-Inspections focus on health and safety including disinfectant levels, pH, total alkalinity, calcium hardness, cyanuric acid, temperature, and total dissolved solids.
+Inspections focus on health and safety including disinfectant levels, pH, total alkalinity, and temperature.
 Facilities are also inspected for compliance in regards to chemical storage, pump and filter rooms, weekly operation logs, and safety equipment.

 The Importance of Pool Safety

 Drowning is the leading cause of unintentional death in children ages one to four in Ohio.
 It is also the second leading cause of unintentional injury deaths in children ages five to nine and ten to fourteen.
 Survivors of severe drowning incidents have experienced long-term disabilities, including memory problems, learning deficiencies, and loss of basic cognitive functioning.
 Additional Healthy Swimming Tips from the Centers for Disease Control and Prevention (CDC) are also available.